Last update: 19.04.2017. Added images and recommended resources.

 The size of a unit becomes a major issue if you attempt to try and use a firearm while utilizing the goggles.
 Too large and it makes it near impossible to gain a cheek weld on your rifle.

 Rhino helmet mounts are the most common and what most military forces use.
-This mount is directly attached to either a helmet via a screw or to a tensioned strap.
+It is directly attached to either a helmet via a screw or to a tensioned strap.

 A HALO or head mount does not require a helmet.
 It is composed of bands and webbing that situate the goggles over your eyes.
 These mounts are lighter, cooler, and cheaper than a helmet and mount system, but less comfortable overall.